Master of Science in Technology

 In the interview, you will be requested to indicate your reasons for applying to this particular Master's Programme.
 You will also be asked to explaing how completing the programme would support your career plans in the future.
 You may also bring up any other issues in favour of possibly getting admitted.
 Issues related to work experience and previous studies will also be taken a closer look in the interview.

-The following elements will be is given points from the programme's point of view as follows:
+The following elements will be given points from the programme's point of view:

-- Applicability and amount of previous experience related to work and research
+- Applicability and level of previous experience related to work and research regarding to this programme

 - Academic activity and Final Theses